Nick Sinanis

 Biography

-Nick also holds an LLM from the University of Melbourne, where his minor research thesis theorised the doctrine of remoteness of loss in terms of distributive rather than corrective justice.
-He also holds an LLB (Hons) and a BA (Classics) from the University of Adelaide.
+I also hold an LLM from the University of Melbourne.
+Supervised by Professor Katy Barnett, my minor research thesis theorised the doctrine of remoteness of damage in terms of distributive rather than corrective justice.
+I also hold an LLB (Hons) from the University of Adelaide, and a BA from the same university, where I majored in the study of classical civilization.

 Forthcoming publications: